-How can I tell if I have a timetable clash?
+How can I tell if I have a module would clash with my timetable?

 If your timetable clashes with a seminar/tutorial group, you may be able to switch to another group to remove the clash (please contact the Module Selection team to make these changes).

 If the clash is with a compulsory module, you will be asked to change the optional module it clashes with.

 If you have a clash over 2 weeks or less, this may be acceptable and we would advise you to contact the Module Convener to discuss this.

 Do not request a new module if it clashes with a compulsory module on your programme.